andrescorrada/DEC-HAI-2022AIAuditChallenge/EvaluatingSamplesIsNotLearningDistributions.md

 and data that made them.
 Building good doctors is essential to creating safe and fair AI systems.
 Understandably, this has lead to a lot of work done on learning theory to guarantee AI performance SLAs (Service Level Agreements).
-And a lot of recent work has gone into learning theory under out-of-distribution conditions - you train on data created by one distribution of the task data, but the model so trained is actually deployed in an environment best modeled with another distribution.
+And a lot of recent work has gone into learning theory under out-of-distribution conditions&mdash;you train on data created by one distribution of the task data, but the model so trained is actually deployed in an environment best modeled with another distribution.

 If you have a hammer, everything looks like a nail.
-It has been our experience talking to colleagues, and in Twitter threads, that evaluation of samples is viewed with a probability distribution prism - it can **only** be done using distributions.
-This assumption - "only intelligent evaluation" - is unstated and actually pervades much work and discussion of the subject of AI safety.
+It has been our experience talking to colleagues, and in Twitter threads, that evaluation of samples is viewed with a probability distribution prism&mdash;it can **only** be done using distributions.
+This assumption&mdash;"only intelligent evaluation"&mdash;is unstated and actually pervades much work and discussion of the subject of AI safety.

 It is understandable that this is so.
 The authority of noisy judges is a problem